orbitjs/orbitjs-site/src/v0.11/guide/getting-started.md

 There's a lot going on here, so let's break it down.

 First of all, each record is represented by a POJO that aligns with its corresponding model definition in the schema.
-These representations conform largely with the [JSONAPI](http://jsonapi.org/) specification.
-Every record has a `type` and `id`.
-Relationship linkage is specified in a `data` object.
-The only divergence from the JSONAPI spec is that linkages are represented as `${type}:${id}` strings rather than objects to simplify relationship lookups.
+These representations conform with the [JSONAPI](http://jsonapi.org/) specification.
+Every record has an identity established by a `type` and `id` pair.
+Relationship linkage is specified in a `data` object via identities.

 In order to add records to the store, we call `store.update()` and pass an array of operations.
 Passing a function to `update` provides us with a transform